Translate

 Eryn had long been obsessed with the ancient legend of the Aelûna, a Dwarven stone said to be buried deep beneath the Dusty Mountains, glowing with the light of the first stars.
 While others in Dalefern were content with farming, fishing, and occasionally discussing the weather, Eryn had his head stuck in the ancient tomes that nobody else bothered reading.

-“He’s got stars in his eyes,” the villagers would say, shaking their heads as Eryn would walk past while mumbling something to himself about “Dwarves” and “hidden treasures”, and staring off into space.
+“He’s got stars in his eyes,” the villagers would say, shaking their heads as Eryn would walk past while mumbling something to himself about “Dwarves” and “hidden treasures”, and staring off into the horizon.

 One chilly autumn morning, after having successfully dodged several hours of farm work, Eryn decided it was time.
 Time to find the Aelûna, prove everyone wrong, and return as a hero!
 He imagined songs being written about him, statues erected in his honour, and maybe—just maybe—free drinks at the local tavern.